 They had never done this before so they were skeptical and not 100% on board at first.

-I had never done a photo calendar before either and had no idea how to make it work or what the heck I was doing for that matter!
+I had never done this before either and had no idea how to make it work or what the heck I was doing for that matter!
 But I jumped in like I always do – and actually had a great time doing it.

 Update: 2019 Cat Calendar

 First, we did it in a very unique way and utilized our local community businesses as partners in the fundraiser.
-I was inspired to do this by another photographer who had some great success in this area.
+I was inspired to do this by another photographer who had some great success in this area and wanted to create something that would really be a community effort.

 1) Getting Local Business Support